m-primo/autoSlider.jquery.js/README.md

 # autoSlider.jquery.js
-Auto Slider jQuery Plugin - Auto Fade to Slides

-'autoSlider.jquery.js': this file represents a simple auto slider plugin with jquery.

 Auto Slider jQuery Plugin - Version [1]

 Auto Fade to Slides

-This version (1) of this plugin is only working with one element only. *
+This version (1) of this plugin is only working with one element only.

 -------------------------------------------------